HMS IT Endpoint Services Program

 - Carbon Black for research instrument management and security

-- Enhanced computer security by ensuring operating systems and applications are up to date.
+- Increases computer security by ensuring operating systems and applications are automatically up to date.

-- Computers attached to instruments can be secured and made more productive by ensuring they are always available for their intended purposes.
+- Computers attached to instruments can be secured and made more productive by reducing non-research activities and prioritizing their intended purposes.